adamsteer/f4g-oceania-pdal/workshop/3-pipelines.md

 ## Diving right in - labelling ground points

-Classifying ground points is a fundamental task for point cloud processing.
-LiDAR data can often exploit 'last returns' for ground classification - and usually any LiDAR you come across in public repositories already has ground points labelled (it's often a requirement in acquisition contracts).
+Classifying ground points is a fundamental task for point cloud processing. lidar data can often exploit 'last returns' for ground classification - and usually any lidar you come across in public repositories already has ground points labelled (it's often a requirement in acquisition contracts).

 However, sometimes the classification is not amazing - it's hard, especially if the surveyed area contains a mixture of terrain types and objects.
 Further, many photogrammetric point clouds won't have ground labels attached to points.